briandrum/codes.forchagrin.com/_chapters/chapter-353-parking-meters.md

 ## 353.07   Application of fund

-The coins required to be deposited under the provisions of [Section 353.06][CF Section 353.06], or payment made by other means, including payment made by a mobile application payment system authorized by the Village is hereby levied as a regulation and inspection fee to cover the cost of inspection and regulation involved in the inspection, installation, operation, control and use of metered parking zones and parking meters mentioned herein and in checking and regulating the parking spaces where parking meters have been installed.
+The coins required to be deposited under the provisions of [Section 353.06][CFCO 353.06], or payment made by other means, including payment made by a mobile application payment system authorized by the Village is hereby levied as a regulation and inspection fee to cover the cost of inspection and regulation involved in the inspection, installation, operation, control and use of metered parking zones and parking meters mentioned herein and in checking and regulating the parking spaces where parking meters have been installed.
 The payments shall